breezy-weather/breezy-weather/INSTALL.md

 3. (Optional) If you want the flavor with only free network sources, add `freenet` in the “Filter APKs by Regular Expression”
 4. Tap the “Add” button at the very top, and you’re done!

-#### Getting updates from F-Droid flavor of the default F-Droid repo
+#### Getting updates from a F-Droid repository

-In the “Add App” screen, just add the following URL as App Source URL: https://f-droid.org/packages/org.breezyweather/
+In the “Add App” screen, just add as App Source URL the following URL depending on the repository you want to use:
+   - Standard flavor from Izzy repo: https://apt.izzysoft.de/fdroid/index/apk/org.breezyweather
+   - Standard flavor from Breezy Weather repo: configure Obtainium to use GitHub releases instead (see previous section)
+   - Free-net flavor from Breezy Weather repo: configure Obtainium to use GitHub releases instead (see previous section)
+   - Free-net flavor from default F-Droid repo: https://f-droid.org/packages/org.breezyweather/

 Tap the “Add” button at the very top, and you’re done!